GargantuaM87/OpenGL-Light-Simulation/README.md

 <img width="902" height="938" alt="image" src="https://github.com/user-attachments/assets/e86445fb-ccd5-4100-9050-a3e85718f84e" />

 As you can see so far, there's not much to do.
-It is just a boring light simulation so far with a bunch of floating cubes.
-But this only serves as the base of the project.
 As I continue learning, I'll update this project accordingly with new stuff to showcase what I've learned!